open-forest-observatory/ofo-argo/README.md

 <br/>

 ### 3. Monitor Argo Workflow
 The Argo UI is great for troubleshooting and checking additional logs.
-You can access it with the following steps
+You can access it either through the Cacao WebDesktop or ssh from your local terminal.

+#### WebDesktop Method
 a.
 In the CACAO interface, launch a WebDesktop for your master instance

 <img width="660" alt="Screenshot 2025-06-20 at 9 33 53 AM" src="https://github.com/user-attachments/assets/a3ee09ba-d701-4fa5-97d3-586b4c640dc1" />